trek-view/basecamp/_posts/2020-08-21-using-street-level-imagery-to-improve-the-map.md

 ---
 date: 2020-08-21
-title: "Using Street-Level Imagery to improve the map"
+title: "Using Street-Level Imagery to Improve the Map"
 description: "Some useful tools to help you make additions or modifications to OpenStreetMap using Mapillary images."
 categories: guides
 tags: [OSM, OpenStreetMap, Mapillary]